Thewbi/tiger/chap5/README.md

 ```

 I have placed show() into semant.h/.c since it is used there exclusively.
 You can use TAB_dump()
-to check your intermediate results ant to check what bindings from symbol name to type are stored in
+to check your intermediate results and to check what bindings from symbol name to type are stored in
 your environments.

 Semant is recursive in that transExp() calls itself and every execution of the semantic analysis phase starts with a call